Interacting diffusions and trees of excursions: convergence and comparison: Main results

 We begin with convergence of the $N$-island process.
 In this convergence, we allow the drift function $\mu_N$ and the diffusion function $\sigma_N$ to depend on $N$ in order to include the case of weak immigration.
 For example, one could be interested in an $N$-island model with logistic branching and weak immigration at rate $\tfrac{\th}{N}$ on each island.
 In that case, one would set $\mu_N(x)=\tfrac{\th}{N}+\gamma x(K-x)$ and $\sigma_N^2(x):=x$ for $x\in I$.
 The equation of the $N$-island process now reads as

 where $i=1,\ldots,N$ and where $(B_t(i))_{t\geq0}$, $i\in \N$, are independent standard Brownian motions.
-The idea to include weak immigration into a convergence result is due to Dawson and Greven (2010) who independently obtain convergence of an $N$-island model using different methods.
+The idea to include weak immigration into a convergence result is due to \cite{DawsonGreven2010pre} who independently obtain convergence of an $N$-island model using different methods.